Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

 \subsection{WIMP dark-matter paradigm}

 Over the past few decades, WIMPs have been the leading candidates for particle dark matter, driving much of the experimental and theoretical research efforts.
-There is no precise definition of a ``WIMP'', but for our purposes we assume that WIMPs interact mainly via the weak interactions present in the Standard Model and lie within the 10 GeV and 10 TeV mass range~\footnote{ We focus mainly on WIMP dark matter above 10 GeV, as this fits most naturally within the context of models with radiative neutrino masses arising from a dark sector.
-However, sub-GeV DM may arise in freeze-out-produced WIMP schemes, or freeze-in-produced scotogenic FIMPs, that can be as light as the KeV scale.
-A new round of experiments is now designed to probe low-mass DM~\cite{SENSEI:2023zdf,DAMIC-M:2023gxo,SuperCDMS:2022kse,aguilararevalo2022oscuraexperiment,DarkSide:2018bpj}.}.
-Although this is a relatively narrow mass range in Fig.~\ref{fig:dm-landscape}, WIMPs have attracted great interest in the community due to their strong theoretical motivation.
+There is no precise definition of a ``WIMP'', but for our purposes we assume that WIMPs interact mainly via the weak interactions present in the Standard Model and lie within the 10 GeV and 10 TeV mass range~\footnote{ We focus mainly on WIMP dark matter above 1 GeV, as this fits most naturally within the context of models with radiative neutrino masses arising from a dark sector.
+However, sub-GeV WIMP-like dark matter as light as the KeV scale may be conceivable under some circumstances.
+A new round of experiments is now designed to probe such low-mass dark matter~\cite{SENSEI:2023zdf,DAMIC-M:2023gxo,SuperCDMS:2022kse,aguilararevalo2022oscuraexperiment,DarkSide:2018bpj}.} Although this is a relatively narrow mass range in Fig.~\ref{fig:dm-landscape}, WIMPs have attracted great interest in the community due to their strong theoretical motivation.
 WIMPs are generally argued to be a good DM candidate because they interact weakly with the SM particles, providing a non-relativistic CDM candidate compatible with all the observations.
 The \textit{freeze-out} scenario is the most common mechanism for WIMP DM production in the early Universe.
 The WIMP DM annihilation rate exceeds the Hubble expansion rate, so it is in thermal equilibrium with the primordial thermal bath.
 As the Universe continues to expand and cool, the WIMP number density drops to the point where they can no longer efficiently annihilate with each other, nor can they be replenished through the inverse process.
 This leads to their thermal freeze-out, leaving a relic abundance that persists to the present day.
 WIMPs with mass near the electroweak scale, i.e. $\mathcal{O}(100\,\,\text{GeV})$ yield the right relic abundance through the thermal production via freeze-out.
 This fact is sometimes called the \textit{WIMP miracle}.
 The thermal WIMP freeze-out in the early Universe may be thought of as due to the generic effective 4-point interaction depicted in Fig.~\ref{fig:dm-collider}.
 For convenience, we adopt a color code for Feynman diagrams throughout the text, e.g. Figs.~\ref{fig:annihilation-diagram} and~\ref{fig:DD_scoto}: the SM particles are shown in cyan, the dark sector ($\mathbb Z_2$-odd) particles are presented in black, while the $\mathbb Z_2$-even beyond-the-Standard-Model (BSM) particles depicted in magenta.